Lifeimi Mafi: Munster

 The 2010–11 season saw a great deal of competition for places in the Munster team, with Sam Tuitupou, Johne Murphy and Keith Earls all competing with Mafi for centre places, and as a result Mafi spent some of the season either on the bench or dropped entirely.
 However, the latter half of the season saw a resurgence in his form on the pitch, and Mafi nailed down the 12 jersey.
 He often cooperated with Johne Murphy or Keith Earls, but, towards the end of the season, he played with Paul Warwick and Danny Barnes.
 The 2010–11 season also saw Mafi win his 100th cap for Munster, and he was an integral part of the team that triumphed over Ospreys and Leinster as Munster secured the 2010–11 Magners League.

-Contrary to a persistent rumour, having played IRB 7s for New Zealand, Mafi was never be eligible to play for Ireland.
+Contrary to a persistent rumour, having played IRB 7s for New Zealand, Mafi was never eligible to play for Ireland.
 He is however, considered an honorary Munsterman and is known as Larry Murphy to the Thomond faithful.
 He formerly represented New Zealand 7s, U19s & U21s before joining the Irish province in October 2006.
 The centre is a holder of a Tongan passport, meaning he is not regarded as an "overseas" player in either the Celtic League or Heineken Cup, which allowed him to take to the field alongside Munster's other "overseas" players such as New Zealand's top international try scorer Doug Howlett.